Deminarcis/move-my-server/README.md

+#### Next-Release branch

+Welcome the the next release branch.
+Please be aware that this branch is an "in progress" branch and should be treated as if it has not been tested at all and probably broken.
+There is the chance that it may work fine and even better than the latest stable release.

+Consider this a beta, and like all beta builds it will have its bugs.

 ### Move My Server

 Move My Server is a small script that is designed to allow users to easily move a server from one hypervisor to another.
 This script aims to handle everything but the destination by itself.